kazuto-abe/Unit2/Moon_project.md

 ### Rough sketches of the initial design draft

 ![salma_design draft](https://user-images.githubusercontent.com/60457723/104160837-22df6e00-5435-11eb-9199-3eafefb54075.jpg)

-###### Figure 1: The diagram shows a rough sketch of the Earth →　Moon communication system, and indicating how the relationship between the two buttons (A, B) and LED/LCD.
+###### Figure 1: A diagram shows a rough sketch of the Earth →　Moon communication system, and indicating how the relationship between the two buttons (A, B) and LED/LCD.

 ## Criteria B: Design

 ### System Diagram